arupgorai/rn-features/README.md

 #### 5. [ProductFlavoursWithEnv](https://github.com/arupgorai/rn-features/tree/ProductFlavoursWithEnv)

 > In this branch, I've add `build-variant` (_build-variant = build-type + product-flavours_) in our app along different `environments` with the help of [react-native-config](https://github.com/luggit/react-native-config) package.
 I've also added different `app name` for each variant and different `icons` as well for both **Android** & **IOS** platforms.

+install all required plugins and specially stack & gesture-handler navigation plugin to work properly with react-navigation-shared-element